It Pays to Advertise (1931 film)

-It Pays to Advertise is a 1931 American pre-Code comedy film, based on the play of the same name by Roi Cooper Megrue and Walter C. Hackett, starring Norman Foster and Carole Lombard, and directed by Frank Tuttle.
+It Pays to Advertise is a 1931 American pre-Code comedy film, based on the 1914 Broadway play of the same name by Roi Cooper Megrue and Walter Hackett, starring Norman Foster and Carole Lombard, and directed by Frank Tuttle.

 Paramount also produced a French-language version of the film titled Criez-le sur les toits (1932), directed by Karl Anton.

 Plot

 Rodney Martin sets up a soap business to rival his father.
 With the help of an advertising expert and his secretary, Mary, he develops a successful marketing campaign.
 His father ends up buying the company from him, while Rodney and Mary fall in love.